Scott Green - President

-Heather is the Midwest Territory Manager for Guittard Chocolate Company.
+Heather is currently the Brand Director for Guittard Chocolate Company.
 As a native Texan, she earned a BS in Psychology from Tarleton State University then later went on to earn a L’Art de la Patisserie certificate from The French Pastry School in Chicago, transplanting her to the Midwest.
-For the past 16 years she has put her passion for good food to work, specifically within the chocolate industry.
-Heather’s areas of expertise are operations management, organizational strategy and brand promotion through marketing events.
-She is currently working towards a Masters in Organizational and Consumer Psychology and plans to focus her efforts on food-based businesses and non-profits.
+For the past 18 years she has put her passion for good food to work, specifically within the chocolate industry.
+Heather recently earned her Masters in Applied Psychology from the University of Southern California.
+Her areas of expertise include operations management, organizational strategy and brand development.

 In 2013 Heather joined FVFFH as a volunteer mentor chef to work alongside the teens and found a passion for the mission.
 She makes sure the kitchen is stocked with dark chocolate and gives educational sessions for the teens and volunteers who refer to her as the “chocolate lady”.
-In recent years, she served on the Advisory Board for FVFFH and is excited to join the Board of Directors.
+In recent years, she served on the Advisory Board for FVFFH before joining the Board of Directors in 2020.
 Previously, Heather served on the board for The Floured Apron, a pastry training program for underserved women in the Chicagoland area.
 Since 2015, Heather has called Elgin her home town where she enjoys baking, sharing food with friends and time spent with her two dogs Ella and Charlie.